zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 handler mode.

 In Arm Cortex-M builds a single interrupt stack memory is shared among exceptions and interrupts.
 The size of the interrupt stack needs to be selected taking into consideration nested interrupts, each pushing an additional stack frame.
-Deverlopers can modify the interrupt stack size using :kconfig:option:`CONFIG_ISR_STACK_SIZE`.
+Developers can modify the interrupt stack size using :kconfig:option:`CONFIG_ISR_STACK_SIZE`.

 The interrupt stack is also used during early boot so the kernel can initialize the main thread's stack before switching to the main thread.